 You want these searchers to find you and get as many details as possible about you.
 This increases the likelihood of them visiting your store.

 As the owner, you’ll also get the chance to respond to the reviews on the business listing.
 You can create promotional posts and even track your analytics.
 You can see how many times customers have asked for directions to your business, for instance.

 Verify Your Business

 Google will first need to verify the business is yours as you claim it to be.
 Most businesses verify by mail, in which they will send a postcard to your business address.

 This should arrive within 14 days, as per Google.
 While waiting for it, you should avoid changing any details and requesting a new code.
-There might be some delays, though, especially in the pandemic.

 That postcard includes a unique PIN.
 Once you receive it, you’ll have to input it online.